 Reincarnation: A major theme of the game.
-Lumas are born from star dust, and grow into stars, which then form suns, moons, and planets, the latter of which have people on them.
+Lumas are born from star dust, and grow into stars, moons, and planets, the latter of which have people on them.
 Eventually, they decay and crumble back into star dust, which goes on to create new Lumas.
 When you add in the ending, this game looks very, very Buddhist.

 Rise to the Challenge: "The Sinking Lava Spire" in Melty Molten Galaxy.
 "Sunbaked Sand Castle" in Dusty Dune Galaxy is an unusual example; Mario is trying to make it to the top of a tower before it fills up with sand, but the game turns the controls upside down, so it appears that the ceiling is trying to crush Mario before he gets to the bottom.

 Scenery as You Go: The platform maze in the "Pull Star Path", "Pull Star Path Speed Run" and "Purple Coin Spacewalk" missions in Space Junk Galaxy, as well as the ice bridges in Bowser's stage.